jefimh/OutFast/README.md

 **The documentation of a class should at least include:**
 * A comment describing the overall purpose and characteristics of the class.
 * The author’s name, prefixed with the `@author` tag.
 If there are several authors, you should give each a separate line.
-If you have modified a file which already has an author, make sure to add your own name as well.
+If you have modified a file that already has an author, make sure to add your own name as well.
 </details>

 <details>